Advanced-Step Real-time Iterations with Four Levels -- New Error Bounds and Fast Implementation in acados: Numerical experiments

 \paragraph{Inverted pendulum on cart test problem} The differential state of the model is $x = [p, \theta, s, \omega]^\top$ with cart position $p$, cart velocity $s$, angle of the pendulum $\theta$ and angular velocity $\omega$.
 The control input $u$ is a force acting on the cart in the horizontal plane.
 The ODE, describing the system dynamics can be found e.g. in~\cite{Verschueren2021}.
 In our OCP formulation, $u$ is constrained to be in $[-40, 40]$.
 The goal is to stabilize the system in the unstable upright position driving all states to zero.
 We formulate the linear least squares cost $l(x, u) = x^\top Q x + u^\top R u $ with cost weights are $Q = \mathrm{diag}(100, 10^3, 0.01, 0.01) $, $ R = 0.2 $.
 The terminal cost term is set to $E(x) = x^\top P x$, where $P$ is obtained as a solution of the discrete algebraic Riccati equation with cost and dynamics linearized at the steady state.

 \paragraph{Scenario} The system is simulated for four seconds at a sampling time of $\Delta t = 0.05 \mathrm{s}$.
-We simulate 20 different scenarios, in each of which, the system starts at an upward position with a random initial value for $p$ and is disturbed at two time instances, at $0\mathrm{s}$ and $2\mathrm{s}$ by overwriting the control action with random controls in $[-100, 100]$.
-The OCP is formulated with a time horizon of $4\mathrm{s}$ divided into 20 shooting intervals, the first of length $\Delta t$ and the remaining uniformly splitting the rest of the time horizon.
-The dynamics are discretized using one step of an implicit Radau IIA method of order 3 on each shooting interval.
+We simulate 20 different scenarios, in each of which, the system starts at an upward position with a random initial value for $p$ and is disturbed at two time instances, at $0\mathrm{s}$ and $2\mathrm{s}$ by overwriting the control action with random value in $[-100, 100]$.
+The OCP is formulated with a time horizon of $2\mathrm{s}$ divided into $N=20$ shooting intervals, the first is of length $\Delta t$ and the remaining uniformly split the rest of the time horizon.
+The dynamics are discretized using one step of an implicit Radau IIA method of order three with three Newton iterations on each shooting interval, respectively of order seven with 20 Newton iterations for the simulation step of the plant.

 \paragraph{Controllers} We apply a variety of controllers and report their performance in Table~\ref{tab:asrti_experiment}.
-All controllers use the full condensing functionality from \texttt{HPIPM}~\cite{Frison2016} and the active-set solver \texttt{qpOASES} \cite{Ferreau2014}.
+All controllers use the full condensing functionality from \texttt{HPIPM}~\cite{Frison2016} and the active-set solver \texttt{DAQP}~\cite{Arnstrom2022}.
 The solvers labeled \textit{SQP~n} apply $n$ SQP iterations.
-Different variants of AS-RTI controllers are labeled \textit{AS-RTI-X~n} performing $n$ level X iterations on the advanced problem in each preparation phase.
+Different variants of AS-RTI controllers are labeled \textit{AS-RTI-X-$n$} performing $n$ level X iterations on the advanced problem in each preparation phase.
 Additionally, we compare with a plain \textit{RTI} controller.